plotly/falcon/NEW_CONNECTION.md

 ```

 ## Updating the constants.js file
-The following are the instructions for adding the Constants File:
+The following are the instructions for updating the Constants File:
 1. Add an entry in DIALECTS
 2. Add an entry in SQL_DIALECTS_USING_EDITOR
 3. Add an entry under CONNECTION_CONFIG